krish-59/TunnelForge/Implementation-plan.md

 * **React (Frontend):** Use **React 18.x** (latest) for building the dashboard, along with **React DOM 18.x**.
 This ensures we have the latest features (hooks, concurrent rendering if needed, etc.).
 The build tool could be **Create React App 5** (which supports React 18\) or **Vite 4** for a faster, simpler setup with TypeScript support.

-* **JavaScript/TypeScript Target:** Transpile to ES2019+ for backend (Node 18 supports a lot of ES2020 features natively, so the TS config can target a relatively high level or even ESNext and rely on Node’s capability).
+* **JavaScript/TypeScript Target:** Transpile to ES2019+ for backend (Node 18 supports a lot of ES2020 features natively, so the TS config can target a relatively high level or even ESNext and rely on Node's capability).
 For React, use JSX/TSX with target ES2015+ since bundlers will handle compatibility.

 * **Other Tools:**